Migrating Managed Service for Kubernetes resources to a different availability zone

 objects, specify the<number>

-(consecutive number) to make a uniquemetadata.name
+(consecutive number) to make sure each snapshot gets a uniquemetadata.name

-value for each snapshot.If you saved the
+value.If you saved the

 spec.nodeAffinity

 parameter earlier, add it to the manifest and specify the availability zone to which the Managed Service for Kubernetes node group is being migrated.
-If you omit this parameter, the workload can run in a different availability zone wherePersistentVolume
+If you omit this parameter, the workload may run in a different availability zone wherePersistentVolume

 is not available.
 This will result in a run error.Example of the